jakehomb/Antivirus_Flaws/docs/index.md

 - [Goal of project]
 - [Reason for writing this article]
 - [Signature-based AV Definition]
-- [My Simplified understanding of how they work]
+- [My simplified understanding of how Anti-virus works]
 - [Typical means of obfuscation]
 - [Background information for my approach]
 - [Source files explained]